 Whenever we talk about a building used by a large number of people, preventive maintenance also contributes to offering more comfort to its customers.
 Maintenance ensures that all equipment is in full operation, without having to shut down the entire system to make a repair.

 Can you imagine what it would be like to be without air conditioning in the middle of summer to do maintenance?
 There are things we don’t wish on even our worst enemy.

 Creating a preventive maintenance plan (step-by-step)

-To make your preventive maintenance plan really useful, the first step is to set the goals you want to achieve.
+To make your plan really useful, the first step is to set the goals you want to achieve.
 What do you want?
 To reduce downtime, increase asset reliability, reduce costs, or increase the planned maintenance rate?
 What have you done so far to meet these goals?
 What has failed?
-This first diagnostic test is your starting point.
+This first diagnostic test is your starting point

 For example, air conditioning equipment should be grouped into the HVAC equipment family, with the respective location of each appliance and user manuals, as well as the ISO standards (if applicable) to be met.

 Both time and resources are limited.
 Unfortunately, you are unlikely to be able to perform all the preventive maintenance you would like, so give priority to the most critical assets.
 Select those assets that are essential to the normal operation of the company, those that can cause high losses, and those that pose the greatest risk in the event of failure.

 On this later matter, it is important to establish priorities according to the current conditions of the equipment.
 A risk assessment is extremely useful to rank the priority level of each asset.
 The inspection of gas leaks, for example, is always a priority because it puts at risk the safety of all those who use the facilities.

 To know if the plan is meeting its objectives, the maintenance manager has to be able to track events over time.
 The best way to do this is through performance indicators (KPIs), which we talk about later on in the assessment and review section of the plan